Dr Gregory Tate

 - The Poet's Mind: The Psychology of Victorian Poetry 1830-1870.
 University of Oxford .
 (2009)

 I am Programme Director for the BA in English Literature, the BAs in English Literature and Languages, and the BA English Literature major/minor degrees.
-I teach lectures and seminars and act as module co-ordinator for two second-year modules - 'Radical Subjectivities' and 'Science Fiction' - and a final-year module titled 'Victorian Poetry: The Poet's Mind'.
+I teach lectures and seminars and act as module convenor for the second-year module 'Science Fiction' and the final-year module 'Victorian Poetry: The Poet's Mind'.
 I also teach an MA module on 'Literature and Science'.